vladmandic/sd-extension-framepack/README.md

 ## Differences

-- Supports both I2V (image-to-video) and FLF2V (frame-last-frame-to-video) modes
+- Supports both **I2V** (image-to-video) and **FLF2V** (frame-last-frame-to-video) modes
   You can choose if you want to provide end frame or not
+- Supports resolution scaling: from 240p to 960p
+  Input image will be resized to closest aspect ratio supported by HV and scaled to desired resolution
+  *Note*: resolution is directly proportional to VRAM usage, so if you have low VRAM, use lower resolution
 - Implement both SD.Next **Balanced offloading** (native) and **lllyasviel offloading**
   Balanced offload will use more resources, but unless you have a low-end GPU, it should also be much faster
   especially when used together with quantization
 - Add support for **LLM** and **DiT/Video** modules on-the-fly quantization **quantization**
   Only available when using native offloading, configure as usual in *settings -> quantization*
-- add support for post-load quantization such as **NNCF**
+- Add support for post-load quantization such as **NNCF**
 - Configurable resolution, frame-rate
 - Configurable video codec and codec options
   Includes both hardware-accelerated codecs (e.g. `hevc_nvenc`) and software codecs (e.g. `libx264`)